Alexander888888888/Learning-Log/README.md

 - **Consolidate Knowledge:** Reinforce understanding by documenting key concepts and lessons.
 - **Showcase Growth:** Demonstrate my learning process and skills to potential collaborators or employers.

-## Contents

-This repository is organized by topics and areas of study.
-Please note that as this is an new project there will be limited topics and folders so there won't be much to organise yet but as I learn more I plan to organize it accordingly.
-Each folder represents a topic, and within each folder, you will find:

-- A brief description of what I learned (in Markdown files).
-- Examples, small projects, or exercises showcasing practical application.
-- Visual aids, such as images or GIFs, where applicable.

 ## How It Works

 Each topic folder includes: